mhszeto2019/build_a_bank/README.md

 From these two checks, we are able to see that Colin has $200 and Bryan has $800 ($1000 - $200) after the transfer takes place

-Additional postman file to test the APIS is present in the the folder called postman_file.
-This postman file is to test the APIs that I have created and deployed on an AWS instance.